h2o-creator/reactnd-project-myreads-starter/README.md

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## License

+Starter code (initial HTML and CSS, as well as the BooksAPI) are property of Udacity.
+The implementation of the app (using React and JS) as well as adding functionality to the existing layout and styling was created by me "Abdelhady" and is licensed under the GNU GPL v3 license included in this fork with the name 'LICENSE'.

+Feel free to use this app as long as you mention Udacity for the layout and myself for implementing the functionality.

+## Contributing

+Read `CONTRIBUTING.md` for more info!